 Celiac disease (also called celiac sprue, nontropical sprue, and gluten-sensitive enteropathy) is an autoimmune disease affecting the digestive tract.
-When people with celiac disease eat food with gluten—a type of protein found in wheat, rye, barley, and oats—it provokes an immune reaction that causes flattening and damage to the small protrusions (villi) in the small intestine that absorb nutrients.
+When people with celiac disease eat food with gluten—a type of protein found in wheat, rye, and barley—it provokes an immune reaction that causes flattening and damage to the small protrusions (villi) in the small intestine that absorb nutrients.

 The resulting smooth surface in the lining of the intestine inhibits the ability to digest and absorb nutrients in many, if not all, foods.
 As a result, people with untreated celiac disease can suffer from malnutrition and a host of symptoms caused by malnutrition.
-Thus, celiac disease is also classified as a disease of malabsorption.
+Celiac disease is also classified as a disease of malabsorption.

 The Digestive Tract